natecurtiss/mirage/README.md

 ## License

-Mirage is under the [MIT License](https://github.com/natecurtiss/mirage/blob/main/LICENSE.md) which gives you the freedom to do pretty much whatever you want with this.
-Every game you make is 100% yours down to the very last semicolon.
+Mirage is under the [MIT License](https://github.com/natecurtiss/mirage/blob/main/LICENSE.md) which gives you the freedom to do pretty much whatever you want with the engine; very game you make with Mirage is 100% yours down to the very last semicolon.